AtlasGao/GWAS_DTL/README.md

 # Demo

-## Instructions to run on data
+## Instructions to run each experiment

+The python scripts used to generate the Lung cancer and the Prostate cancer in our paper can be found in the following folder:

+cd /GWAS\_DTL/diseases

+python Lung\_cancer\_European\_EastAsian.py

+python Prostate\_cancer\_European\_AfricanAmerican.py

-The python scripts used to generate the Figure 3 in our paper can be found in the following folder
+The python scripts used to generate the data of Table 2 and Figure 4 in our paper can be found in the following folder

-cd /ROI/examples
+cd / GWAS\_DTL / simulation1

-python tcga\_test.py
+python \*.py

-The python scripts used to generate the Table 4 in our paper can be found in the following folder
+The python scripts used to generate the data of Table S2 and Figure S1 in our paper can be found in the following folder

-cd /ROI/simulation
+cd / GWAS\_DTL / simulation2

-python run\_simulation.py
+python \*.py

 After the execution, the result will be printed in the console.

 ## Expected output

-The output of each task will be a vector with 4 C-index values, show the time to event prediction performance from four different models: CPH, CPH\_ROI, CPH\_DL, CPH\_DL\_ROI.
+The output of each script will be a data frame with 7 columns and 20 rows.
+Each row represents a single run, and the 7 columns show the result of different machine learning schemes.

 # Instructions for Use

 ## How to run the software

-To run our software with different diseases, endpoints, or feature, you need to download our dataset from a shared location (probably 10 GB) and put it under the ROI/data/ folder.
-You can simply specify the task you want to run by passing the location of your interested dataset to the _read\_data_ function.
+To run our software with different diseases, you need to download our dataset from the FigureShare server and put it under the GWAS\_DTL/data/ folder.
+You can simply specify the task you want to run by redirecting to the location of the script of a specific task.

 ## Reproduction instructions

-The key point to reproduce the result in our paper is follow the configuration process strictly.
+The key point to reproduce the result in our paper is to follow the configuration process strictly.

 ## Authors